 If you define the constraint rule in CPQ Admin, enter the option group name associated with the bundle in the Product Option Group field.

 Click the setting icon ().
 A pop-up is displayed.
 Click CONDITIONS tab and fill in the details as explained below.

 Option Description Condition Name The name is populated automatically.
 You can edit the name as you desire.
 Match In Primary Lines Selecting this means the condition is met only when the condition products are among the primary lines (bundle or standalone) of the shopping cart.
 Match In Options Selecting this means the condition is met only when the condition products are in the option line items of the shopping cart.
 Match in Cart Options Selecting this means the condition is met only when the condition products are among the cart line items of the shopping cart.
 Match in Location Selecting this means that constraint rules are executed within a location selected on the catalog.
 When the Sales rep selects a location and adds the condition product to the cart, constraint rule actions are executed.
 Upon changing the location, constraint rules are invoked again if conditions are met for the newly selected location.
-Match in Related Lines Selecting this means the condition is met only when the condition products are among the related lines (bundle or standalone) of the shopping cart.
-Match Rule
+Match in Related Lines Selecting this means the condition is met only when the condition products are among the related line items (bundle or standalone) on the shopping cart.
+Match in Service Assets

 Select one of the following choices.
 The value is None by default.
 Match count is done before applying the criteria.

 - None means that the rule condition is met if any one of the products in the product scope is selected.
 It is treated as Min/Max with Match Min Products as 1.

 - Match Any In Group means that the rule condition is met if any one or more of the products from the group is selected.
 Match Any In Group is the same as Include Min/Max with Match Min Products as 1.
 It is also applicable to the Product Family and Product Field Set.